drummonds/bytestoneblog/content/posts/AccountingForProgrammers.md

 # Accounting for Programmers

-This is a book to introduce the concepts of accounting o programmers.
+This is a book to introduce the concepts of accounting to programmers.
 It is born of my own exploration into the subject.
 It take a somewhat different approach to most books in that we will be looking at accounting from the point of view of a programmer

 Structure